MechanicalRabbit/FunSQL.jl/docs/src/test/nodes.md

 ## `Group`

-The `Group` constructor creates a subquery that partitions the rows by the given keys.
+The `Group` constructor creates a subquery that summarizes the rows partitioned by the given keys.

     q = From(person) |>
         Group(Get.year_of_birth)